 Thank you to one of my good friends—Sharon Livingston, Ph.D., author of Get Lost, Girlfriend!: How I Found Myself When My Best Friend Dumped Me—who co-wrote this article with me.

 A best friend can bring great joy, comfort, solace and fun to your life.
 People are pack animals.
-They love to roam together.
-They need friends to thrive, friends that share the good times and offer support in the bad.
+They love to roam together and need friends to thrive—friends that share the good times and offer support in the bad.

 Great friendships extend life.
-A 10-year-long Australian study showed that participants with solid friend groups were 22% more likely to live longer.
+A 10-year-long Australian study showed that participants with solid friend groups were 22 percent more likely to live longer.

 Unfortunately, a bad friend can have the opposite effect, yielding increased vulnerability to all the stress-related body signs—higher blood pressure, IBS (irritable bowel syndrome), lowered immunity, higher blood sugar, depression, anxiety; the list goes on.
 But how do you know if you’re in a friendship that’s affecting your health and killing your spirit?
 (In the following examples, "her" applies equally to "him" if your best friend is a guy.)